Skip to main content

 FAQ

-what should a meeting action item include to actually get done
+What should a meeting action item include to actually get done?

 Every action item needs three things: a specific task description, a named owner, and a concrete deadline.
 Vague items like 'follow up on proposal' get ignored — 'Sarah to send revised proposal to client by Friday' gets done.
+This generator outputs all three in a checkbox format ready to paste into any task tool.

-how many action items should come out of a single meeting
+How many action items should come out of a single meeting?